 One thing I liked best about this bike is the lack of cables and gears, it makes it a convenient, worry-free, and low-maintenance bike.

-Check out how easy it is to fold the Dahon Uno:
+Video: See how easy it is to fold the Dahon Uno.

 The biggest issue I found is the seat is not as comfortable as other models that were tested, especially over longer distances.